 The Vancouver Chinatown Spring Festival Parade occurs in the heart of Vancouver’s Chinatown.
 It’s a sight to see!

-For information about other Chinese and Lunar New Year celebrations around the same time, see our article about New Year in the Lower Mainland.
-Or, for details specifically about events in Vancouver’s Chinatown area, click Chinese New Year in Downtown Vancouver.
+See our article about New Year in the Lower Mainland for information about other Chinese and Lunar New Year celebrations around the same time.
+Or, click Chinese New Year in Downtown Vancouver for details specifically about events in Vancouver’s Chinatown area.
 Other activities in downtown Vancouver include celebrations at International Village Mall and free LunarFest festivities outside the Vancouver Art Gallery.
-The Chinese Canadian Museum also hosts special activities on February 10th and 11th in 2024.
+The Chinese Canadian Museum also hosts special activities to celebrate the Chinese New Year.

-To learn about the Vancouver Chinatown Spring Festival Parade, continue reading.
+Continue reading to learn about the Vancouver Chinatown Spring Festival.

 Where and When does the Chinese New Year Parade Happen?